What is Lyme disease?

 Can I catch Lyme disease from my cat?

-No, it is not possible for a cat to spread Lyme disease to humans; the only way you can become infected is via a tick bite.
+No, a cat can’t spread Lyme disease to humans; the only way you can become infected is via a tick bite.

 How to reduce the chances of my cat becoming infected?

-Preventing your cat from roaming outside, especially in high-risk areas.
-If he does go outside, use an appropriate anti-tick product such as Frontline.
+Prevent your cat from roaming outside, especially in high-risk areas.
+If the cat is free-range, use an appropriate anti-tick product such as Frontline.

 Checking your cat every day for ticks is extremely important.
 Work your way from the head to the tail, checking all along the body, between the toes, in the ears.